 A wide range of factors may impact a company’s prospects and its enterprise value.
 This includes climate-related risks and opportunities, but wider ESG-related matters are also increasingly financially material for many issuers.
 These matters may therefore need to be disclosed.

-The following firms are subject to a range of disclosure requirements.
-If your firm falls into this group, you may need to consider ESG-related risks and opportunities when determining what to disclose:
+If your firm falls into one of these groups, you may need to consider ESG-related risks and opportunities when determining what to disclose:

 - listed issuers